Jason Kitzmiller: ARCA Menards Series

 Kitzmiller would announce his debut in the ARCA Menards Series in 2020, driving the No. 97 Chevrolet for CR7 Motorsports in a press release, saying "Without a doubt, this will be the biggest race of my career thus far and I've got a ton of knowledge and support behind me, I just hope to mind my manners and keep our No. 97 CR7 Motorsports Chevrolet out of trouble."
 He would finish 32nd with engine troubles.
-Throughout the season, he would make six more starts with CR7 Motorsports, earning two top 10s that year at Talladega and Michigan.
-He would end up finishing 18th in the standings with 212 points.
+Throughout the season, he would make six more starts with CR7 Motorsports, earning two top-tens that year at Talladega and Michigan.
+He would end up finishing eighteenth in the standings with 212 points.

-In 2021, he would return to the series, again with CR7 Motorsports as a part-timer.
-In six races, he would not get any top 10s, with a best of 11th at Daytona and Charlotte.
+In 2021, Kitzmiller would return to the series, again with CR7 Motorsports as a part-timer.
+In six races, he would not get any top-tens, with a best of eleventh at Daytona and Charlotte.
 He would have a worse season in 2021, finishing 24th in the standings with 177 points.

+On January 27, 2025, it was announced that Kitzmiller will run the full schedule, with ten-time series champion Frank Kimmel serving as his crew chief for CR7.
+Kitzmiller would finish the season third in the final point standings with two top-fives and fourteen top-tens.

 ARCA Menards Series East

-Kitzmiller would make his debut in the ARCA Menards Series East in a combination event with the ARCA Menards Series at the 2020 Bush's Beans 200, finishing 13th.
+Kitzmiller would make his debut in the ARCA Menards Series East in a combination event with the ARCA Menards Series at the 2020 Bush's Beans 200, finishing thirteenth.
 He would race in the next year's Bristol race, this time finishing 22nd.
+On January 27, 2025, it was announced that Kitzmiller will run part-time in 2025 with CR7.

+ARCA Menards Series West

+On January 27, 2025, it was announced that Kitzmiller will run part-time in 2025 with CR7.

-NASCAR Camping World Truck Series
+NASCAR Truck Series

-On February 10, 2022, CR7 Motorsports announced that Kitzmiller will make his NASCAR Camping World Truck Series start in the 2022 NextEra Energy 250, driving the No. 97, which is his main ARCA number, for a second entry.
+On February 10, 2022, CR7 Motorsports announced that Kitzmiller would make his NASCAR Camping World Truck Series start in the 2022 NextEra Energy 250, driving the No. 97 (his main ARCA number), a second entry for the team.
 However, he withdrew from the event after crashing his primary truck in practice and not having a backup truck.

 Personal life

-Kitzmiller has been the president of A. L. L. Construction, a construction company in West Virginia.
+Kitzmiller has been the president of A. L. L. Construction, a construction company in West Virginia, since 2004.